anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 How to read a CSV file in Microsoft Flow and bulk generate documents
 =============================================================

-This article demonstrates how to use **Parse CSV** action and bulk generate documents.
+This article demonstrates how to read CSV files in Microsoft Flow using **Parse CSV** action from Plumsail Documents connector.
+We will use results from thisaction to bulk generate documents.

 Let's say a company has a CSV file with customers.
-They want to bulk generate invitations to a conference for all the customers and then print them and send them using postal service.
+They want to bulk generate invitations to a conference for all the customers and then print them and send using postal service.

 In this example, we will read a CSV file and use the available headers to fill up the invitations.
 The invitation will be a result file of **Create DOC document from template** action.